asm-products/ccar-websockets/voting.md

 	Votes are assigned in decreasing chronological order to allow for voters to change their mind and reduce the voters wallet by the the voting amount.
 Voting amount has to be greater than zero to register a vote.

 ##### Results and audit
-	Here we tally the results and the process will be audited using normal auditing processes using the votes transactions.
+	Tally the results and the process will be audited using normal auditing processes using the votes transactions.